southbridgeio/redmine_chat_telegram/README.md

 The `redmine_chat_telegram` can be used to create a group chat associated with a ticket and record its logs to the Redmine archive.
 Associated group chats can be easily created via the `Create Telegram chat` link on the ticket page.
 You're able to copy the link and pass it to anyone you'll want to join this Telegram chat.

 Please help us make this plugin better telling us of any [issues](https://github.com/centosadmin/redmine_chat_telegram/issues) you'll face using it.
-We are ready to answer all your questions regarding it.
+We are ready to answer all your questions regarding this plugin.

 ## Installation